-As part of our series on digestive health, today we are diving into the topic of probiotics.
-Our everything guide to finding the best probiotic for you is all about what these microorganisms are and the role they play in your digestion, and beyond!
+As part of our series on digestive health, today we’re diving into the topic of probiotics.
+Our everything guide to finding the best probiotic for you is all about what these microorganisms are and the role they play in your digestion and beyond!

 Probiotics are especially helpful after a round of antibiotics, as these drugs kill both infectious and healthy bacteria.
 When healthy bacteria are killed off, the harmful bacteria flourish, often leading to diarrhea or other digestive troubles.

 How To Choose The Best Probiotic For You

 Having a healthy gut flora means an abundance for your health, digestion, well-being, and even beauty!
 As we saw last week, there’s ongoing communication between your GI and your brain, known as the gut brain axis.
 This means a healthy gut can benefit the regularity of your digestion as well as cognitive function like mood and depression, and even the health and appearance of your skin.

 While more research is necessary to fully understand the benefits of different probiotic strains, we do know that not all probiotics are created equal.
 The Lactobacilli, for instance, live in our digestive, urinary, and genital systems and can be found in some fermented foods like yogurt.
 Bifidobacteria normally live in the intestines as lactic acid bacteria, and are also found in fermented foods.
 According to nutrition expert Alex Caspero, RD, “For certain conditions, you want to ensure you’re taking the strand that is most likely to benefit you.”
 Here’s a simple breakdown to help you determine the best probiotic for you.

 Here is one of the most widely recognized probiotics.
 L. acidophilus consumption has been steady since the 1920s when doctors would recommend acidophilus milk to treat constipation and diarrhea.